-Familiarize yourself with the HMS Authorship Guidelines (found at www.hms.harvard.edu/ombuds and www.fa.hms.harvard.edu) and encourage the same of your colleagues and collaborators.
-If you oversee a lab, provide authorship guidelines to all newcomers to the lab and a description of the lab's usual ways of deciding authorship and authorship order.
+Familiarize yourself with the HMS Authorship Guidelines (found at www.hms.harvard.edu/ombuds) and encourage the same of your colleagues and collaborators.
+Ask your PI or lab manager to provide authorship guidelines to all newcomers to the lab and a description of the lab's usual ways of deciding authorship and authorship order.

-- 1. Talk early about authorship and authorship order for each project's manuscript(s) - o specific criteria to be used for your project - decision making process who provides what input, how decisions are made, who has final say if a consensus agreement is not reached - how to address disagreements if they arise - 2.
-When gathering input about contributions, ask everyone to put in writing and share: - o her/his contributions - o what s/he thinks every other author contributed (this can reveal misunderstandings and provides the opportunity for clarification) - 3.
-If authorship determination seems straightforward, set forth authorship designations but with a caveat that this could change if contributions change significantly - 4.
-Create a culture of transparency and collaboration and revisit the issue of specific authorship periodically in case contributions or assumptions about contributions have changed - 5.
-If a disagreement arises, make every effort to resolve the dispute locally - o among the authors - o by involving the lab chief or other appropriate person - o by involving the HMS | HSDM | HSPH Ombuds Office
+- 1. Talk early about authorship and authorship order for each project's manuscript(s) - Know the specific criteria to be used for your project - Know the decision making process-who provides what input, how decisions are made, who has final say - Know how your group will address disagreements if they arise - 2.
+When gathering input about contributions, everyone should put in writing and share: - Her/his contributions - What s/he thinks every other author contributed (this can reveal misunderstandings and provide the opportunity for clarification) - 3.
+If authorship determination seems straightforward, get the designations set forth but understand that this order could change if contributions change significantly - 4.
+Contribute to a culture of transparency and collaboration.
+Ask questions.
+Revisit the issue of specific authorship periodically in case contributions or assumptions about contributions have changed. - 5.
+If a disagreement arises, make every effort to resolve the dispute locally - Among the authors - By involving the PI (if the PI isn't already involved) - By involving the HMS | HSDM | HSPH Ombuds Office